dotnet/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 - For the sake of consistency, all publicly visible types and their public members should be documented.
 - Private members can also be documented using XML comments.
 However, it exposes the inner (potentially confidential) workings of your library.
-- At a bare minimum, types and their members should have a `<summary>` tag because its content is needed for IntelliSense.
+- At a bare minimum, types and their members should have a `<summary>` tag.
 - Documentation text should be written using complete sentences ending with full stops.
 - Partial classes are fully supported, and documentation information will be concatenated into a single entry for each type.